Joan Eardley: Catterline 1957–1963

 In 1955 Eardley became an associate of the Royal Scottish Academy and in 1963 she was elected a full member of the academy.
 The same year an exhibition of her work was held in London, but she was too ill to attend.

 Death

 Early in 1963, Eardley consulted a homeopathic doctor about a breast lump but was told she had no need to be concerned.
-By May 1963, she was complaining of persistent headaches and was diagnosed with breast cancer which had spread to her brain.
+By May 1963, she was complaining of persistent headaches and was diagnosed with breast cancer that had spread to her brain.
 Eardley was cared for by friends at Catterline throughout her last months and died at Killearn Hospital in August 1963 at the age of 42, with her mother, sister and Audrey Walker at her bedside.
 A large painting of the Samson sisters, Two Children, was left unfinished in her studio, as she had kept on working until she lost her eyesight.
 Her ashes were scattered on Catterline beach.